AWS Case Study: DigitalChalk

-Since launching DigitalChalk in June of 2007, users have produced and distributed a wide range of videos using the slick interface built on top of AWS.
-Training videos range from college curriculum, to employee training, and even on to fitness instruction.
+DigitalChalk is an online learning system that gives anyone from credentialed professors to independent instructors the ability to easily create online training videos.
 Using DigitalChalk, instructors can build, publish and sell video-based courses online within a matter of minutes by simply uploading digital video or audio files, slides, HTML and images, and then synchronizing the elements into a complete video training lesson.

-DigitalChalk’s CTO, Troy Tolle explains their use of Amazon Web Services: “The core DigitalChalk system is built on AWS using Java and runs in a clustered configuration.
-We currently utilize Amazon S3, EC2, and SQS in our production, test and development environments.
-We use the Queue Service (Amazon SQS) to manage media files between our production application and media transcoding servers.
+The core DigitalChalk system is built on AWS using Java and runs in a clustered configuration.
+"We currently utilize Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Queue Service (Amazon SQS), and Amazon Simple Storage Service (Amazon S3) in our production, test and development environments," explains DigitalChalk’s CTO, Troy Tolle.
+"We use the Amazon SQS to manage media files between our production application and media transcoding servers.
 This configuration allows the system to dynamically scale as the demand changes."

 Moving to AWS provide to be a valuable decision for DigitalChalk from both a business and technical perspective.
 DigitalChalk forecasts a first-year savings of over 75% using AWS instead of a traditional data center.
 Technically, DigitalChalk benefits from the availability of rapid server deployment to test and release product features quickly while controlling costs.
 The company has been able to hire additional software engineers with the savings from reduced system administrative staff and hardware infrastructure costs.